Yuki-Kokomi/OpenECAD_Project/README.md

 To generate the OpenECAD dataset and train using other CAD datasets, please start from scratch (this project uses DeepCAD as an example).

+If you would like to directly try out our model's generation capabilities, you can run `aioscript.sh` and follow the step-by-step instructions provided.

 ## Step 1.
 Use the Bethany tool to convert the DeepCAD dataset into the OpenECAD dataset.
 First, download all the JSON files from the DeepCAD dataset and place them in the same directory.
 (Download link: http://www.cs.columbia.edu/cg/deepcad/data.tar)